What is a severance package?

 How long does it take to get severance pay?

 This depends on the agreement between the employer and the employee.
 In some cases, employers will pay out all severance pay in one lump sum.
-Other employers will payout in incremental payments (weekly, biweekly, or monthly) until the employer has fulfilled the terms of the agreement.
+Other employers will pay out in incremental payments (weekly, biweekly, or monthly) until the employer has fulfilled the terms of the agreement.

 How do you negotiate severance pay?

 Employees can usually negotiate a severance package at the time of hire, or, in some cases, at the time their job is being cut.
-Typically, it is a good idea for an employer to have a firm severance pay policy in place which will cover all employees.
+Typically, it is a good idea for an employer to have a firm severance pay policy in place that will cover all employees.